-A standard Google Form is good at collecting requests, but not at routing them through reviewers, sending approval emails, or writing a clean audit trail back into the response sheet.
-FormFlow is built for teams that want to keep Google Forms as the intake surface while adding a real approval layer behind it.
+A standard Google Form is good at collecting requests, but not at routing submissions through reviewers, sending approval emails, or writing a clean audit trail back into the response sheet.
+FormFlow keeps Google Forms as the intake surface and adds the approval layer behind it.

 This workflow is strongest when the form is only the first step and a decision has to happen afterward.